-For the GA-NC stock of hogfish, the MSY value is still unknown (Preferred Subalternative 2a) because a stock assessment could not be performed.
+For the GA-NC stock of hogfish, the MSY value is unknown (Preferred Sub-alternative 2a) because an assessment could not be performed on the stock.
 However, should data become available to conduct an assessment on that stock, Preferred Alternative 2 would allow the South Atlantic Council to adopt the new MSY value without having to prepare an additional amendment to do so.
+Preferred Alternative 2 would be biologically beneficial over Alternative 1 (No Action) as it would incorporate the latest biologically relevant information on hogfish resource into management actions that would be better tailored to address the status of the resource.